PAPERS, PRE-PRINTS, REVIEWS

 Cancer Research 2010 Aug 15;70(16):6412-9.
 PDF Abstract on Medline Supporting Info.

-pathways then enter the nucleus, leading to changes in gene
+the nucleus, leading to changes in gene expression.
+This paper

-more aggressive cancer, suggesting that approaches to block
+suggesting that approaches to block nuclear translocation could

 A streptavidin variant with slower biotin dissociation and increased mechanostability.